M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq24"></a>
 **(24) What is browse messages on the server?**

 Browse messages on the server will fetch messages from the email server in real time when you reach the end of the list of synchronized messages, even when the folder is set to not synchronize.
 You can disable this feature in the advanced account settings.
-You can disable this feature in the advanced account settings.

 <br />

 <a name="faq25"></a>
 **(25) Why can't I select/open/save an image, attachment or a file?**

 When a menu item to select/open/save a file is disabled (dimmed) or when you get the message *Storage access framework not available*, the [storage access framework](https://developer.android.com/guide/topics/providers/document-provider), a standard Android component, is probably not present.
 This might be because your custom ROM does not include it or because it was actively removed (debloated).
-This might be because your custom ROM does not include it or because it was actively removed (debloated).

 FairEmail does not request storage permissions, so this framework is required to select files and folders.
 No app, except maybe file managers, targeting Android 4.4 KitKat or later should ask for storage permissions because it would allow access to *all* files.
-No app, except maybe file managers, targeting Android 4.4 KitKat or later should ask for storage permissions because it would allow access to *all* files.

 The storage access framework is provided by the package *com.android.documentsui*, which is visible as *Files* app on some Android versions (notable OxygenOS).